-Some of the key concerns for a contractor setting up business in New Zealand are the following:
+Some of the key concerns for a contractor setting up business in New Zealand are as follows.

-- considering what type of structure is most suitable and complying with the relevant regulations to establish any entity chosen.
+- Consideration must be given to what type of structure is most suitable and contractors must comply with the relevant regulations to establish any entity chosen.
 Overseas companies and limited liability partnerships must register with the Companies Office if they are carrying on business in New Zealand.
-This can be done online through the Companies Office; - researching the market and determining how factors such as geographical distance and currency fluctuations may impact business.
-Statistics New Zealand has information that may help available online; - · checking licensing and professional qualification requirements; - understanding pertinent taxation issues, including the following: - goods and services tax of 15 per cent is charged on the sale of goods and the provision of services; and - the Accident Compensation Corporation provides no-fault accident compensation for workplace (and other) injuries, funded by employer levies; and - understanding other factors that may affect the cost of doing business in New Zealand, including: - · availability of insurance; - ensuring compliance with the law regarding employee contracts, labour and human rights; - · ensuring compliance with health and safety legislation; and - ensuring compliance with consumer protection laws.
+This can be done online through the Companies Office. - Contractors need to research the market and determine how factors such as geographical distance and currency fluctuations may impact business.
+Statistics New Zealand has information that may help that is available online. - · Licensing and professional qualification requirements need to be checked. - Pertinent taxation issues must be understood, including: - a goods and services tax of 15 per cent is charged on the sale of goods and the provision of services; and - the Accident Compensation Corporation provides no-fault accident compensation for workplace (and other) injuries, funded by employer levies. - Contractors must also have an understanding of other factors that may affect the cost of doing business in New Zealand, including: - · availability of insurance; - ensuring compliance with the law regarding employee contracts, labour and human rights; - · ensuring compliance with health and safety legislation; and - ensuring compliance with consumer protection laws.